-In accordance with the requirements of Section 14A of the Securities Exchange Act of 1934 (which was added by the Dodd-Frank Wall Street Reform and Consumer Protection Act and the related rules of the SEC (the "Dodd-Frank Act")), the Company is providing its stockholders the opportunity to cast a non-binding, advisory vote on the compensation of its named executive officers.
+In accordance with the requirements of Section 14A of the Securities Exchange Act of 1934 (which was added by the Dodd-Frank Wall Street Reform and Consumer Protection Act and the related rules of the SEC or the Dodd-Frank Act), the Company is providing its stockholders the opportunity to cast a nonbinding, advisory vote on the compensation of its named executive officers.
 This proposal, commonly known as a "say-on-pay" proposal, gives the Company's stockholders the opportunity to express their views on the named executive officers' compensation.
+As most recently approved by stockholders at the annual meeting of stockholders in 2022 and consistent with the Board's recommendation, we are submitting this proposal for a non-binding vote on an annual basis.

 The Company's named executive officer compensation program is designed to attract, reward and retain the caliber of officers needed to ensure the Company's continued growth and profitability.
 This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our named executive officers described in this proxy statement.
 The compensation of our named executive officers is disclosed in the section of this proxy statement titled "Executive Compensation", the compensation tables, and the related narrative disclosure contained therein.
 We believe that our named executive officer compensation program is competitive within our industry and strongly aligned with the long-term interests of our stockholders.
-Our Compensation Committee regularly reviews our named executive officer compensation program to ensure that it achieves the desired goals of aligning our named executive officer compensation structure with our stockholders' interests and current market practices.
+Our Compensation Committee regularly reviews our named executive officer compensation structure with our stockholders' interests and current market practices.